-Books, for a couple of years and lately I've had the pleasure of writing a few articles that have appeared in the Miami Herald, Southern Maryland This Is Living, Recreation News, Montgomery magazine, and Hotline.
-Other articles will soon be in Washingtonian and Everyday Home.
+Books, for a couple of years, and lately I've had the pleasure of writing a few articles that have appeared in the Miami Herald, Southern Maryland This Is Living, Recreation News, Montgomery magazine, and Hotline.
+Other articles are in the current issues of Washingtonian and Everyday Home.

 Modifying what I've said for the past few years, I want to sail the Seven Seas and other waterways, on cruise ships, riverboats, freighters, and whatever other vessels may be out there.
 I want to use this water-based lifestyle to visit foreign and domestic ports and writing slice-of-life and human interest articles (and photographing them, too).
 I did a piece about cruises for cheese lovers for Culture Magazine (the word on cheese) that included information about how you can shop for cheese with the chef.

 Yes, assignments are accepted.
 What is missing in cruise coverage that you want me to explore?
 Short piece?
 Long article?
 I can do it.

 I took my first cruise in seven years on June 8, aboard the Carnival Pride, from Baltimore to Cape Canaveral and the Bahamas.
 Josh Waitzman was the Cruise Director who does a wonderful job of assembling a variety of activities for those who want to be entertained.
 He'll be leaving the ship in a few weeks and spending some vacation time in his new Florida home.

 I'm now following dining news about these ships and posting news on my Twitter feed (@JoodyC).
 The food aboard the Pride was tasty and well-prepared.
 There were even a few delights for the more adventuresome palates.
 Thanks for a delightful week (even with Biblical rains in Nassau).